 Plantations did not only exist in the South.
 Believe it or not, there is one right here in The Bronx.
 The Van Cortlandt House Museum is an important historical institution to help further our understanding of enslaved people.
 During the Revolutionary War, the House and plantation were used by both General George Washington and British and Hessian officers, as it was considered neutral ground.
 Washington later stayed there before heading to New York City for the surrender of British troops after the war.
-Admission is $5 for adults, free for children, and tickets must be purchased in advance for a specific time slot.
+Admission is $5 for adults, free for children.

 12:30 pm: Have brunch at Bronx Alehouse

 Credit: Courtesy of Bronx Alehouse

 Not too far from Van Cortlandt Park is a local fave, Bronx Alehouse.
-They have a rotating beer menu that includes local breweries such as Sixpoint in Brooklyn and SingleCut Beersmiths in Astoria, along with Catskill Brewery and Dutchess Ales from north of the city.
+They have a rotating beer menu that includes local breweries such as Sixpoint in Brooklyn and Fifth Hammer in Queens, along with Catskill Brewery and Dutchess Ales from north of the city.
 The food menu features brewpub favorites that are great at any time of day.
 For brunch, burgers go perfectly with beer, so we recommend the Alehouse's breakfast burger—topped with cheddar, bacon, ham, and egg—which is delish!

 2 pm: Get cultured at Bronx Museum of the Arts

 Finish your trip to the borough with a stop at the Bronx Museum of the Arts.
 Unlike traditional art museums, this one has exhibits that focus on African-American history, urban culture, hip-hop, gentrification, and structural racism.
-The museum is free, and tickets must be reserved 24 hours in advance.
+Admission is free and walk-ins are welcome.

 - From Albany: 2 hours, 30 minutes